How to Recognize Fake Job Offer Letter From Canada in 2025?

 Scammers are smart.
 They understand that you are in a vulnerable position.
 Hence, they go to the extent of creating fake websites and generating fake offer letters to scam innocent job-seekers.
 Accepting a fake job offer letter from Canada can have dire consequences.
 Here are what can happen if you accept a fake job offer from Canada.

-The consequences of having a fake offer letter
+3. What are the consequences of having a fake offer letter?

 A report by the Canadian Anti-Fraud center shows last year around $ 530 million in these types of frauds.
 Hence, when you accept a fake offer letter you lose your money, and not only money, your visa application can get rejected as well.
 This rejection can lead to a ban on applying for a visa for 5 years.
 So, to avoid these consequences you need to understand how to spot a fake job offer letter from Canada.